Content365 Authoring: introduction

 For information about how to delete Content365 Authoring courses and the impacts of doing so, see this article.

-Configure Content365 Authoring courses in Learn365
+Configure course settings in Learn365

 Required role: catalog admin or course admin.